sreesravyat/MEDIMAGE/README.md

 "# MEDIMAGE"
-# MediImage - Medical Image Processing Package
+# MedImage - Medical Image Processing Package

 ## Goals
 The "MediImage" package aims to provide intermediate-level medical image processing functionalities for Python users.
 It includes a variety of image processing techniques, such as filtering, edge detection, and image segmentation, commonly used in the medical field.